Cocoeasy/komari/docs/general.md

 - Cannot navigate to portal coordinates that make the bot goes into unstucking state

 ![Navigation](https://github.com/sasanquaa/komari/blob/master/.github/images/navigation.png?raw=true)

+(From v0.21)
+Added option `Use grayscale for map` so that the bot will try to use grayscale to match a minimap instead of color.
+This maybe useful if the bot frequently fails trying to find the player current location using colored minimap.

 #### Run/stop Cycle
 (Added in v0.19)